gravitational/teleport/rfd/0191-workload-id-config-ux.md

   to us.
 That being said, CEL is more mature and battle-tested, it's unlikely we will encounter problems which are not already well-documented.

+At this time, it is felt that consistency with the rest of the product is a higher priority.
+We can revisit the introduction of CEL at a later date.

 ## Security Considerations

 ### Auditing